-South Korea vows probe into deadly Halloween crush as toll reaches 154 - follow live
+South Korea vows probe into deadly Halloween crush as toll hits 154 - follow live

-Seoul Halloween stampede - latest: South Korea vows probe into deadly Halloween crush as toll reaches 154
+Seoul Halloween stampede - latest: South Korea vows probe into deadly crush as toll hits 154

-Huge crowd celebrating Halloween had crammed into an alley in popular nightlife area

 Seoul stampede: Fire chief shakes as he discusses victims in wake of tragedy

-South Korean prime minister Han Duck-soo on Monday announced a thorough investigation into the Halloween crush over the weekend that killed more than 150 people in Seoul, in what has become the country’s worst disaster in years.
+South Korean prime minister Han Duck-soo today announced a thorough investigation into the Halloween crush over the weekend that killed more than 150 people in Seoul, in what has become the country’s worst disaster in years.

 At least 132 others are believed to be injured, with 37 in serious condition.
 Officials fear the death toll could rise further.